 Growing up, Jen loved doing anything taking her outside – particularly on the water.
 Image: Missy Sprouse

 When I ask how often she has a chance to fish, Jen replies with a huge smile.
 “As often as I can,” she laughs.
 She heads out at least once a week, all year round, even in the snow.
-Typically walking and wading, Jen fishes with friends or may also go solo.
-She prefers to fish for trout – and it’s always catch and release for her.

 After reading The Feather Thief, the true story of a young man who steals a load of priceless birds from a British museum and uses the feathers for fishing flies, I am curious if Jen ties the bait she uses.
 “Although it is such a thrill to catch a fish on a fly you tie,” she admits, it is tedious work, and she buys her flies these days.

 “I cannot tell you how the Casting For Recovery program moves me beyond measure,” Jen reflects.
-Just showing up to one of the fly fishing retreats takes courage.
+Showing up to one of the fly fishing retreats takes courage.
 These women – single, married, young, old, wealthy, poor – don’t know a soul, head off to a place they know nothing about to learn a new sport, they share a room.
 “And the resulting connections and friendships – it is amazing what transpires in a short period of time.”

 Tags: breast cancer, Casting For Recovery, colorado, fly fishing, giving back, health, Jen Lofgren, play